-Research data policies
+Research data policies and services

 At Springer Nature we want to enable all of our authors and journals to publish the best research, which includes achieving community best practices in the sharing and archiving of research data.
 We also aim to facilitate compliance with research funder and institution requirements to share data.
 To help accomplish this we are introducing a set of standardised research data policies that can be easily adopted, and are developing supporting tools and services.